mrchypark/elbird/README.md

 -   [Korean version
     README](https://mrchypark.github.io/elbird/articles/README_kr.html)

-The `elbird` package is a morpheme analysis package packed with [Kiwi](https://github.com/bab2min/Kiwi).
+The `elbird` package is a morpheme analyzer packed with [Kiwi](https://github.com/bab2min/Kiwi).
 It is based on cpp package `Kiwi` and that has convenient functions such as faster performance compared to other tokenizers, easy user dictionary addition,